FlatFilers/csvjson-app/README.md

 =======

 www.csvjson.com are online formatting and conversion tools that I use as a web developer.
-- CSV to JSON: Convert CSV (Excel) to JSON format.
+- (CSV to JSON)[www.csvjson.com/csv2json]: Convert CSV (Excel) to JSON format.
-- JSON Beautifier: Validate and format JSON.
+- (JSON Beautifier)[www.csvjson.com/json_beautifier]: Validate and format JSON.
 Convert it to Javascript code.
 - More to come...

 CSVJSON is built using PHP CodeIgniter, Bootstrap 3.0, Underscore, JSON, jsonlint, and other goodies.